 Since the formal creation of the U.S. Space Force in 2019, National Guard components for the new branch similar to the Air Force or Army National Guard units have been discussed by officials within the U.S. Department of Defense and National Guard Bureau.

-The National Defense Authorization Act of 2020, the defense budget that created the U.S. Space Force, required Pentagon officials to conduct and submit a report to Congress outlining recommendations for how to reserve units components that would work within U.S. Space Force.
+The National Defense Authorization Act of 2020, the defense budget that created the U.S. Space Force, required Pentagon officials to conduct and submit a report to Congress outlining recommendations for how reserve unit components would work within U.S. Space Force.

 The passage of the 2022 National Defense Authorization Act last December saw no allocated funds for creating a Space National Guard, with lawmakers killing a proposed name change for the Air National Guard that would have renamed it the “Air and Space National Guard.”
 Another round of reviews for the potential creation of a National Space Guard was ordered under the act, with Pentagon officials to conduct them during the new year.